hcomet/CheapoDC/CheapoDC/README.md

    * The Weather API URL (***`WAPI`***) API command no longer supports a SET capability.
    * The Weather Icon URL (***`WIURL`***) API command no longer supports a SET capability.
    * The Cloud Coverage (***`CLC`***) API command has been deprecated.
-6. Support for the Web Sockets based API has been deprecated and removed in V2.2.0.
+8. Support for the Web Sockets based API has been deprecated and removed in V2.2.0.
 The TCP API continues to be supported and used by the INDI driver.
-7. CheapoDC V2 will automatically upgrade the CDCConfig.json on your CheapoDC device when the new firmware version is installed.
+9. CheapoDC V2 will automatically upgrade the CDCConfig.json on your CheapoDC device when the new firmware version is installed.
 Previous configuration settings will be maintained.
 Follow the [Upgrade Steps](#upgrading-from-a-previous-release) below to preserve your
 CheapoDC configuration files.
-8. Change in ESP32 Partition Scheme required for CheapoDC V2.1.x.
+10. Change in ESP32 Partition Scheme required for CheapoDC V2.1.x.
 See [Partition Scheme](#partition-scheme) for details.

-9. As of V2.2.0, CheapDC now supports firmware and data partition upgrades using the Web UI and HTTP OTA.
-See the documentation on [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.
-10. As of V2.3.0, when in Access Point Mode, CheapoDC will use the hostname for the SSID.
+11. As of V2.3.0, when in Access Point Mode, CheapoDC will use the hostname for the SSID.
-11. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.
+12. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.

 ## Setting Up Your Build Environment

 1. Install the Arduino IDE.
-  <u>**NOTE:**</u> Version 2.3.6 of the Arduino IDE is required.
-As of CheapoDC v2.3.0 verification of
+  <u>**NOTE:**</u> Version 2.3.8 of the Arduino IDE is required.
+As of CheapoDC V2.3.1 verification of
-  builds will only be done on IDE version 2.3.6 or newer.
+  builds will only be done on IDE version 2.3.8 or newer.
 2. Add support for ESP32 modules using the Boards Manager in the Arduino IDE.
   <u>**IMPORTANT:**</u>
-    * Install the boards plugin for ESP32 from Espressif Systems version 3.3.2 (Arduino core for the ESP32).
-CheapoDC verification has been done with version 3.3.2.
-(Note: 3.3.0 and 3.3.1 seemed to have some issues with WiFi connectivity so neither are recommended.)
+    * Install the boards plugin for ESP32 from Espressif Systems version 3.3.8 (Arduino core for the ESP32).
+CheapoDC V2.3.1 verification has been done with version 3.3.8.
     * CheapoDC is intended for use on ESP32 devices.
 The current version has been verified on an [ESP32-C3 SuperMini](https://michiel.vanderwulp.be/domotica/Modules/ESP32-C3-SuperMini/) board..
 3. Install the ESP32 Sketch data uploader with support for LittleFS.
 The CheapoDC uses the LittleFS file system for configuration files and web pages uploaded from the ***CheapoDC/data*** folder.
 If the data is uploaded using any other file system format, such as SPIFFS, the CheapoDC firmware will not run properly.
 <u>**NOTE:**</u> The following link provides information on how to install a data uploader plugin with LittleFS support: